-A classic flooring choice for coastal homes, hardwood gives a cozy, natural look to the home, but also a polished, elegant feel.
-Hardwood flooring comes in a variety of styles and finishes, but lighter wood tones are most reminiscent of driftwood and sandy tones.
+A classic flooring choice for coastal homes, hardwood gives a cozy and natural look to the house and a polished, elegant feel.
+Hardwood flooring comes in various styles and finishes, with lighter wood tones most reminiscent of driftwood and sandy tones.
 Once installed, this type of flooring is low-maintenance and easy to clean.

 With solid hardwood flooring, moisture can be a concern.
-However, engineered hardwood flooring is more moisture resistant and is a popular choice for beach homes.
-Engineered hardwood flooring is generally made up of a thin layer of durable wood on top of a layer of high-quality plywood.
-The layers are constructed in a criss-cross pattern, and compressed, resulting in a final product that’s strong, durable and stable.
-This flooring can be used in areas of higher humidity or moisture without fear of warping.
+However, engineered hardwood flooring is more moisture-resistant and a popular choice for beach homes.
+Engineered hardwood flooring contains a thin layer of durable wood on top of high-quality plywood.
+The layers are constructed in a criss-cross pattern and compressed, resulting in a final product that’s strong, durable and stable.
+You can use this flooring in areas with higher humidity or moisture without fear of warping.

-There are so many great flooring choices available for beach homes — from engineered hardwood and laminate to luxury vinyl and tile flooring — and with an endless array of colors, styles and finishes, you’ll surely find something that’s perfect for your beach house.
-When you choose 50 Floor, you can shop for flooring from the convenience of your home, and see samples of the flooring you want, in the room you want it.
+There are so many great flooring choices available for beach homes, from engineered hardwood and laminate to luxury vinyl flooring.
+With an endless array of colors, styles and finishes, you’ll find something perfect for your beach house.
+When you choose 50 Floor, you can shop for flooring from the convenience of your home and see samples of the flooring you want in the room you want it.

 Schedule a free in-home consultation today to save time and money — and after you choose the perfect flooring for your coastal home, our professionals will expertly install it for you, taking care of every detail.